pmgexpo17/vue-actor-group/README.md

 # vue-actor-group
-A vuejs model package, for rendering view attributes
+A vuejs model package, for rendering svg, by managing layout calculations